GewelsJI/VPS/README.md

 # 2. News

-- *[March/16/2022]* Upload the training/testing code for our enhanced model PNS+.
+- *[March/18/2022]* Upload the whole training/testing code for our enhanced model PNS+.
 - *[March/15/2022]* Release the evaluation toolbox for the VPS task.
-Add the [AWESOME_VPS.md] for tracking this field.
+Add a [Awesome_Video_Polyp_Segmentation.md](https://github.com/GewelsJI/VPS/blob/main/docs/AWESOME_VPS.md) for tracking latest trends of this community.
 - *[March/14/2022]* Create the project page.